Padel stance for tennis players: open, closed, and why it's different

 What is the split-step in padel?

-A small hop that lands you in a balanced, knees-bent ready position as the opponent contacts the ball.
-It primes your body to push left or right the moment you read the ball direction.
-In padel, split as the opponent contacts the ball — and split earlier than you would in tennis when the ball is coming off a back wall, because the redirect compresses your reaction window.
+A small hop landing you in a balanced, knees-bent ready position timed to the moment the opponent contacts the ball.
+It primes your body to push left, right, or forward the instant you read the ball direction.
+In padel, split as the opponent contacts the ball — and split earlier than tennis when the ball is coming off a back wall, because the wall redirect compresses your reaction window by a full half-second or more.

 How is padel footwork different from tennis footwork?